buddhaman/AnymaEngine/Readme.md

  - Tracking lineage.
  - Showing the entire state of the brain and genes.
  - Make a circular buffer.
+ - Remove CMAKE.
+I decided to use CMake for this project and i regret it.
+Very much.

 #### TODO
 - Fix reproduction rate calculation.